mbzuai-metaverse/VOODOO3D-official/README.md

 ## License

+Our implementation uses modified versions of other projects that has different licenses.
+Specifically:
+- GPFGAN and MODNet,  is distributed under Apache License version 2.0.
+- EG3D and SegFormer is distributed under NVIDIA Source Code License.

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+Other code if not stated otherwise is licensed under the MIT License.
+See the [LICENSES](LICENSES) file for details.

 ## Acknowledgements
 This work would not be possible without the following projects:

-- [eg3d](https://github.com/NVlabs/eg3d): We borrowed the data preprocessing and the generative model code to synthesize the data during training.
+- [eg3d](https://github.com/NVlabs/eg3d): We used portions of the data preprocessing and the generative model code to synthesize the data during training.
-- [Deep3DFaceRecon_pytorch](https://github.com/sicxu/Deep3DFaceRecon_pytorch): We borrowed this code to predict the camera pose and process the data.
+- [Deep3DFaceRecon_pytorch](https://github.com/sicxu/Deep3DFaceRecon_pytorch): We used portions of this code to predict the camera pose and process the data.
-- [segmentation_models.pytorch](https://github.com/qubvel/segmentation_models.pytorch): We borrowed DeepLabV3 implementation from this project.
+- [segmentation_models.pytorch](https://github.com/qubvel/segmentation_models.pytorch): We used portions of DeepLabV3 implementation from this project.
-- [MODNet](https://github.com/ZHKKKe/MODNet): We borrowed the foreground extraction code from this project.
+- [MODNet](https://github.com/ZHKKKe/MODNet): We used portions of the foreground extraction code from this project.
-- [SegFormer](https://github.com/NVlabs/SegFormer): We borrowed the transformer blocks from this project.
+- [SegFormer](https://github.com/NVlabs/SegFormer): We used portions of the transformer blocks from this project.
-- [GFPGAN](https://github.com/TencentARC/GFPGAN): We use GFPGAN as our super-resolution module
+- [GFPGAN](https://github.com/TencentARC/GFPGAN): We used portions of GFPGAN as our super-resolution module

 If you see your code used in this implementation but haven't properly acknowledged, please contact me via [tranthephong33@gmail.com](tranthephong33@gmail.com).